sighupio/module-ingress/modules/aws-external-dns/README.md

 > [!NOTE]
 > This module is part of [SIGHUP Distribution (SD)](https://github.com/sighupio/distribution) and is consumed automatically by `furyctl` when you create a cluster.
 You don't need to use it directly: its inputs are derived from your `furyctl.yaml`.
 The reference below is intended for maintainers and contributors.

+> [!WARNING]
-> ⚠️ **Warning**: this module uses ["IAM Roles for ServiceAccount"](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to inject AWS credentials inside external-dns pods.
+> This module uses ["IAM Roles for ServiceAccount"](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to inject AWS credentials inside external-dns pods.

 ## Requirements